The law and the licensing system in this area make a distinction between tour operators and travel agents. In general terms:

 - A tour operator acts as the principal provider in relation to overseas travel which they arrange for the purpose of selling to the general public

 - A travel agent sells or purchases or offers to purchase overseas travel on behalf of the public on a commission basis

 If you engage in the activity of both a tour operator and a travel agent as defined above, then you require both licences.

 If you sell package holidays to be taken in Ireland (e.g. hotel plus golf, rail and accommodation), there is no overseas travel element.
 In this case you need to be insured in the event of insolvency, but you don’t have to be licensed as a tour operator or travel agent.

 Definition of package holiday

-Under consumer law, a package holiday is defined as a pre-arranged holiday that is sold at an inclusive price, that is at least 24 hours in duration (or includes an overnight stay) and includes at least two of the following:
+A package holiday, under consumer protection law, is a pre-arranged holiday or trip that is sold at an inclusive price, in one transaction, which must last more than 24 hours or include an overnight stay.
+It must also include at least two of the following: